 Butterfleye also works with Amazon Echo.
 By adding an Alexa skill, you can have voice control over your camera.
 You can ask Alexa to tell you about recent events or even events from a specific day.

 I know this was a lot of information to take in so let me break it down for you.
 Butterfleye is cordless and 100% battery powered.
 It has Active Eye technology to help cut down on unnecessary alerts.
 It does so by learning and by ignoring non-humans.
-Alerts are sent to a smartphone but only work with iOS devices for now.
-The camera comes with 12 hours of free cloud storage, but if you want more, you better be prepared to pay.
+The camera comes with 12 hours of free cloud storage, and you can purchase more if needed.
+You can purchase your own camera from getbutterfleye.com.